1Crazymoney/grant-program/applications/MemeFlateLtd.md

 Started working as the projects first and only solidity smart contract developer and has assisted the project greatly.
-Mark has over 2 years experiance in TypeScript/react.js/next.js/node.js and truffle and has building a long lists of projects tokens, web3 Dapps and games.
+Mark has over 2 years experiance in TypeScript/react.js/next.js/node.js and truffle and has built a long lists of project tokens, web3 Dapps and games.

 ##  BSC Tokens